 - Introduce the concept of a Value Continuum by asking pupils to imagine that the room is bisected diagonally, with one corner of the room representing "Strongly Agree or YES" and the other corner of the room representing "Strongly Disagree or NO". - Explain to the pupils that you will ask them a question, and that they must stand somewhere on the imaginary line.
 They don't have to stand in the corners.
-Demonstrate where they might stand if they agree quite strongly or think 'yes', or if they disagreed slightly more than they agreed with a question. - Now give them an example question so they can see how it works.
-E.g. 'Is breakfast the most important meal of the day?' or 'Are cats better than dogs?'
-Take views from different places on the line, encouraging pupils to articulate their feelings. - Once they are used to how it works, ask them the 'Big Question 'Should family always come first?' and to move to where they think they should be.
+Demonstrate where they might stand if they agree quite strongly or think Yes, or if they disagreed slightly more than they agreed with a question. - Now give them an example question so they can see how it works.
+E.g 'Is breakfast the most important meal of the day?' or 'Are cats better than dogs?'.
+Take views from different places on the line, encouraging pupils to articulate their feelings. - Once they are used to how it works, ask them the 'Big Question' Should you be able to ask anything of the people who love you?' and to move to where they think they should be.
 Ask for responses and for the reasoning for their thoughts.

-Teaching and Learning Activity Two - Exploring Juliet and Romeo
+Teaching and Learning Activity Two - Exploring Beatrice and Benedick

-- Next, give each group one of the Five Facts to share with the class.
-These facts contextualise the relationship between the two characters up until Juliet has found out about Romeo killing her cousin.
-She is deciding between her loyalty to her family or to her new husband.
+• Next, give each group one of the Five Facts and share with the class.
+These facts contextualise the relationship between the two characters up until Beatrice has asked Benedick to kill Claudio.
 What do we know for sure?
 What can we deduce from what we know?
-How does the relationship between Juliet and Romeo change or develop?
+How does the relationship change or develop?
 What are the strengths and weaknesses of it?
-How do they think it will end between them?
-Why is Juliet torn? - It might help to draw a family tree with the class and ask how Juliet might be feeling after her new husband kills her cousin Tybalt.
-How has this changed her?
-How might she behave? - Ask pupils for their reaction to the behaviour of Juliet and her decision to choose Romeo.
-Show the following statement: 'Juliet forgives Romeo for his crime.
-She is weak and stupid to choose him over her family' and record their thoughts on the whiteboard.
+How do they think it will end

+- between them? - Ask pupils for their reaction to the behaviour of Beatrice and her decision to avenge Claudio.
+What effect does it have on everyone else?
+Show the following statement: 'Beatrice doesn't really love Benedick.
+She is using him to get revenge' and record their thoughts on the whiteboard.